babrai/medicines-analysis/README.md

 - `dashboard/` – Looker Studio dashboard screenshots and links

 ## Research Questions
 1. What side effects are most frequent?
-2. Which medicines are associated with specific side effects (nausea, diarrhea, etc.)?
-3. Which action classes are most common for different uses?
-4. Which chemical classes are linked to the highest number of side effects?
+2. Which chemical classes are linked to the highest number of side effects?
-5. Which chemical classes are most frequently habit-forming?
+3. Which chemical classes are most frequently habit-forming?

 ## Results